-Category Barriers Available/affordable broadband access People with language barriers who are recent immigrants or asylum seekers are more likely to rely on a phone data plan, hotspot, and/or public wifi for access.
+Category Barriers Available & affordable broadband Many individuals with low literacy levels are also low-income or rural and face barriers accessing and paying for internet service. access • Technical jargon and legal terms in internet plans are intimidating, especially to those with limited English literacy; this population is at greater risk of upselling by internet service providers.
+People with language barriers who are recent immigrants or asylum seekers are more likely to rely on a phone data plan, hotspot, and/or public wifi.

 Access to devices and technical support For those with access to devices through adult education programs or because kids are in school, these devices must be returned in the summer or when classes are completed.
 This creates a gap in device access.
 Technical support may only be offered in English.
 There is a significant lack of digital skills training, technical support, and ACP enrollment support in multiple languages.
-Other Very few government resources are offered in different languages or, for those with low literacy, in accessible languages.
+Digital skills • It is challenging to develop digital skills when one cannot read well.
+Seeking out digital skills training also requires disclosing one's literacy status, which an individual may not be willing to do (as they may feel ashamed.)
+This population needs tailored instruction in a supportive context to develop skills; even then they still face barriers with written text.
+Inclusive Government Services • Accessing government services over the web can require reading and completing extensive forms, which may be difficult or impossible for someone with low literacy levels to complete.
+Other Native English speakers with low levels of literacy often conceal their status.
+As such, it is difficult to identify and connect to Native English speakers with low literacy levels.
+In fact, these individuals may avoid settings that could "out" them and as such end up avoiding core digital equity resources, such as libraries.
+In general, written text is a poor method for reaching this population.
+Since text is a primary method of communication, these individuals face major barriers in every aspect of digital equity. • Very few government resources are offered in different languages or, for those with low literacy, in accessible languages.
 Most people we met in focus groups and community meetings noted at least some difficulty with accessing government forms or resources online.
 For those with language barriers, it's more difficult.